gitbyd/learning-projects/first_AI_App/README.md

 # 🧠 Daily Python Tips – AI-Powered Gradio App

 This is a simple AI-powered web app that generates concise Python tips every time you open it!
-Built with **Gradio**, powered by **DeepSeek API**, and inspired by Claudia Ng's guide on building your first AI-Powered Web app project.
+Built with **Gradio**, powered by **OpenAI API**, and inspired by Claudia Ng's guide on building your first AI-Powered Web app project.

 ---